-Microfiltration defines a physical filtration process that removes suspended solids from water due to the small pore size of the filtering medium, typically a membrane.
+Microfiltration is a physical filtration process that removes suspended solids from water due to the small pore size of the filtering medium, typically a membrane.
 Unlike reverse osmosis and nanofiltration, microfiltration utilizes only physical filtration to remove particles in the 0.1 to 10 micron range, including bacteria but unlike nano and RO, microfiltration does not remove dissolved contaminants.

 Typically, similar to reverse osmosis and nanofiltration, water microfiltration is carried out by cross-flow separation, where a feed stream is introduced into the membrane element under pressure and passed over the membrane surface in a controlled flow path.
 A portion of the feed passes through the membrane and is called permeate.